burianvlastimil/openssl-file-encryption-decryption-shell-scripts/README.md

-# OpenSSL file encryption / decryption POSIX shell scripts
+# OpenSSL file encryption / decryption shell scripts

 These scripts have been created for general use.

+They are standard POSIX shell scripts, so you most probably can run it in every Linux environment.

 They should contain every safety measure / error check, that I thought of.